SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 Do Sleep Studies Expire for Medicare?

-Providers who accept assignment are responsible for filling out the appropriate forms at the time of the study and billing Medicare directly.
+Providers who accept Medicare are responsible for filling out the appropriate forms at the time of the study and billing Medicare directly.
 If your provider doesn’t submit the claim for you, you may need to submit it yourself within 12 months of having done the sleep study to remain eligible for Medicare coverage.

 Sleep studies are usually performed with the specific aim of diagnosing a medical condition or evaluating whether a treatment is working.
 While they don’t expire per se, the results may no longer be useful if you don’t pursue the next steps soon after performing the test.
 Medicare generally covers the cost of a new sleep study if it’s deemed medically necessary and your last sleep study was performed more than one year prior.